 - Emission volumes by scope

-In recent years, a movement to engage in carbon disclosure projects (CDP) and otherwise manage and externally disclose Scope 3 (encompassing production, shipping, business trips, commutation, and other categories) emissions generated through supply chains that indirectly emit GHG has been gaining steam.
-While the KOKUYO Group has also endeavored to engage in such actions in shipping and certain other areas, initiatives were undertaken beginning in 2014 in accordance with the Ministry of the Environment's Basic Guidelines on Calculating Volumes of Greenhouse Gas Emissions Generated Through Supply Chains.
-The volume of GHG emissions for the entire supply chain in fiscal year 2014 was 544,430 tons of CO2.
-Scope 3 emissions accounted for approximately 90 percent of this figure with 70 percent thereof attributed to “Category 1 purchased products and services”.
-Since data has not yet been fully collected from all cooperating plants, however, this percentage figure is expected to rise.
-Given that there are also problems relating to other categories, amelioration will proceed beginning next term.
+In recent years, a movement to engage in carbon disclosure projects (CDP) and to manage and externally disclose Scope 3 (encompassing production, shipping, business trips, commutation, and other categories) emissions generated through supply chains that indirectly emit GHG has been gaining momentum.
+While the KOKUYO Group has also engaged in such actions in certain areas such as shipping, actions started to be taken in 2014 in accordance with the Ministry of the Environment's Basic Guidelines on Calculating Volumes of Greenhouse Gas Emissions Generated through Supply Chains.
+The volume of GHG emissions for the entire supply chain in year 2015 was 395,611 tons of CO2.
+Scope 3 emissions accounted for approximately 90 percent of this figure with 70 percent thereof attributed to "Category 1 purchased products and services".
+Since data has not yet been fully collected from all cooperating plants, this percentage figure is expected to rise.
+Given that there are also problems in other categories, improvements will be made from next term.
 Third-party verification services provided by Bureau Veritas Japan have also been secured to ensure the reliability of disclosed information and data.